 elasticsearchPathproperty is set properly.

-vidispine elasticsearch initto initialize Elasticsearch.
-If an Elasticsearch instance is initialized already, the initialization will not create a new index, unless the
+vidispine elasticsearch initto initialize OpenSearch.
+If an OpenSearch instance is initialized already, the initialization will not create a new index, unless the

 --recreateargument is used when initializing.

-vidispine elasticsearch checkcan be used to check if Elasticsearch is active already or should be initialized.
+vidispine elasticsearch checkcan be used to check if OpenSearch is active already or should be initialized.